|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17594|

 Choosing an Architect

 Mole Valley District Council is not able to recommend architects.
 However, by law, anyone who calls themselves an architect must be trained, qualified and registered with the Architects Registration Board (ARB).
 To help you choose, it is suggested you talk to other people who have employed the services of an architect, or look in paper or online directories of trade's people.
-The ARB have a register of qualified architects which can be accessed either by calling 0800 389 6221 or visiting their website (see 'Internet Links').
+The ARB have a register of qualified architects which can be accessed by visiting their website (see 'Internet Links'), emailing firstname.lastname@example.org or by calling 0800 389 6221.

 Land Ownership and Boundaries